 When there are chores to do, make use of your baby carrier or baby sling and get in some cuddle time while pulling off some light housework.
 Just be sure to avoid spraying chemicals around your newborn and engaging in any movements that will put your little one in harm's way.
 It's also a good trick when getting a baby to sleep is challenging, too!

-Use your time wisely; instead of tidying up all day long, designate a basket to put everything in its proper place at end of day.
-And, leave sweeping or mopping until the end of the day so you wont' have to do this chore more than once.
+Use your time wisely.
+Instead of cleaning all day long, designate a basket to put everything in its proper place at end of day.
+And, leave sweeping or mopping until the end of the day so you won't have to do this chore more than once.

 Older kids can pitch in with housework when your newborn arrives.
 Slip a clean sock onto her hand and let her battle some dust bunnies or other age-appropriate chore.
 It will help reassure your kiddos that they are still an important part of the newly expanded family.

 There's no rule that says you have to clean your house from top to bottom in a single swoop.
 Complete a few cleaning tasks each day to get housework done while still leaving you plenty of time for bonding with your newborn.

 Getting baby to sleep can be easier when your vacuum pulls double-duty.
 Strap your newborn into a bouncer seat or swing and let the sounds of the vacuum send him to the land of nod.
 He'll get a good rest while within eyesight while you accomplish some household chores!

 It's said that it takes a village to raise a child, so when friends and family offer to fold laundry or whip up a meal, accept with open arms!
 "As a mom, you and your newborn have been united as one for the past nine months – don't curtail this precious connection too soon," advises Connie Hammer, MSW & Certified Parent Coach.
 "Allowing others to help with household chores makes it possible for you to focus your energy on using this special bond to help your newborn make a healthy adjustment to his or her new life."